Downloading Data in Finder Chart

-When it packages up the data, it will spin off this packaging process
+As it packages up the data, it will ask you if you want to spin off

-create zip files.
-This process could be virtually instantaneous, or
+files.
+This process could be virtually instantaneous, or take some

-take some time.
+time.
 You can watch it in the background monitor.
-If your
+If your packaging is

-packaging is taking longer than expected, you can add an email address
+taking longer than expected, you can add an email address mid-stream,

 The Download Retrieval Script dialog gives you some options regarding